KIZI/InBeat/doc/tutorial-smarttv.md

 volumeup | +0.5
 smile | +0.5

-The set of rules is presented by JavaScript code.
-For the previous example:
+The rules are encoded using JavaScript as:
 ```javascript
 if(interaction.attributes.action==="play") {
 	aggregation.interest = 0;